Certificate

 Interested in a master's degree?

-Explore our Master of Science in Strategic Human Resources with a concentration in Philanthropy and Resource Development.
+Explore our Nonprofit Leadership with a concentration in Philanthropy and Resource Development.

 Take a Course Before You Apply